A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Then-Governor John Hickenlooper signed the legislation authorizing Medicaid expansion in May 2013.
 As of 2022, Medicaid expansion (Group VIII) enrollment in Colorado was 547,571, accounting for more than a third of the state’s total Medicaid enrollment.

 Medicaid enrollment in Colorado grew by 72% in the first two years of Medicaid expansion implementation.
-Medicaid enrollment growth had largely leveled off by 2016/2017, but it spiked again in 2020, due to the COVID pandemic, and has continued to grow every since, due to the pandemic-related rule that prevented states from disenrolling Medicaid members between March 2020 and March 2023.
+Medicaid enrollment growth had largely leveled off by 2016/2017, but it spiked again in 2020, due to the COVID pandemic, and grew for the next three years due to the pandemic-related rule that prevented states from disenrolling Medicaid members between March 2020 and March 2023.
+But by mid-2024, Colorado’s Medicaid enrollment had dropped back down to roughly pre-pandemic levels (see more details below).

-• 96% – Increase in total Medicaid/CHIP enrollment in Colorado since January 20142
+• 46% – Increase in total Medicaid/CHIP enrollment in Colorado since late 20132

 Explore our other comprehensive guides to coverage in Colorado